 Q: How do you copyright your website?

 A: Anytime you write something original, you have copyright to it automatically.
 The copyright mark © on my website merely states that I claim copyright to the works I present on my web pages.
 You can go further and register your copyright(s) with the U.S. Copyright Office, but this is not necessary as you are automatically entitled to copyright ownership over all your original work.

 Q: Can you remove the WordPress info on the footer?

 Questions About the Website Creation Workshop

 Q: Are the classes live?
 And will the classes be archived if I miss one?

 A: Yes to both.
-Each week’s instruction/Q&A will be delivered by Teleseminar or webinar.
+Each week’s instruction/Q&A will be delivered by webinar.
 All sessions will be recorded and posted within the private members area for your review if you are unable or do not wish to attend live.
 There are also mini videos in the members area, to speed you through your learning.